 CAMPAIGN | Toolkit

-Be a part of the 2016 Finding Balance campaign by engaging your organization, stakeholders and community.
+Be a part of the 2017 Finding Balance Falls Awareness Week campaign, taking place November 6 to 12, 2017, by engaging your organization, stakeholders, and community.
 You will be helping to reduce falls, and injury due to falls, in BC.
 Here are a few simple things you can do to get your organization involved.